Karthick47v2/trAIner/README.md

 # trAIner - Virtual personal fitness assistant #

-This is our Project for 4th Semi module 'CO2307 Software Engineering'.
-Project proposal and sample videos are in `docs` folder

 trAIner is an android application which monitors users' activity while workout and give feedback about whether they are doing it correctly or not.
 Also keep count of reps.

 <p float="left">